-Prep Questions to be Filled Out Prior to the Meeting When you think about personality profiles, what comes to mind for you?
-What fears or concerns do you have about using a personality profile?
+- 1. When you think about personality profiles, what comes to mind for you? - 2.
+What fears or concerns do you have about using a personality profile? - 3.
 What do you see as the potential benefit of learning to appreciate the different styles?

-Group Activity &amp; Commitments - Have everyone take an assessment.
+Group Activity & Commitments - Have everyone take an assessment.
 Schedule a session where everyone can share their assessments.
 Focus on the strengths of each particular style and then focus on how each of you would like to be worked within your style.
 Create a set of shared commitments about how you all can work better together honoring each other's different styles.
-Individual Commitments - What new attitudes/mindsets/behaviors are you committing to in support of the group commitments?
-Share your commitments with the group.